idibidiart/graffalo/README.md

 Select the first 5 friends for the fifth user.
 ```

 We have an N+1 problem!
-For every user we are executing a database query.
-This is noticably inefficient and does not scale.
+For every user we are making a trip to the server and executing a database query.
+This is noticably inefficient given the network latency.
 What happens when we have:

 ```graphql
 {